Some corporations are eligible for a special tax designation called “S corporation” status, which exempts them from paying corporate income taxes.

 The main tax benefit of becoming an S corp is avoiding double taxation.
 Some business owners don’t like the idea of paying a corporation tax, then paying tax again on their individual tax returns.
 But to determine whether S corp status is in the best interest of you and your business, you’ll need to check with a tax expert.

-S corporations only pay employment tax (Social Security and Medicare) on employee wages.
-All other income is paid to shareholders in the form of “distributions” that are not subject to self-employment tax, which makes S corporation status very attractive to many small businesses.
+S corporations don’t pay federal income tax, and instead only pay employment tax (Social Security and Medicare) on employee wages.
+All other income is paid to shareholders in the form of “distributions” that are not subject to self-employment tax.
+This makes the S corporation status very attractive to many small businesses.

 What exactly is a reasonable salary?
 The IRS has no hard and fast rules for this one.
 But you should try to base it on position, experience, business size and what a comparable position at another company in your industry would earn.